Anterior Blepharitis Definition, Its Causes, and How to Treat

 Here are a few things you should know about anterior blepharitis, how to treat it and prevent it from recurring.
 Let's discuss treatment first.

 How to Treat Anterior Blepharitis

 First of all, you want to see an optometrist or ophthalmologist to be sure that you have blepharitis and not something else going on.
 Overall, washing of the face regularly is a good treatment for blepharitis, but if that is not enough it can be managed in any of the following ways:

-- Application of warm eye compress over the eyelids can loosen the crusts.
+2. Application of warm eye compress over the eyelids can loosen the crusts

 - Reducing the amount of make up during treatment because makeup interferes with good eyelid hygiene.

-- Avoid contact lenses during treatment as using contact lenses increases bacteria in the eye and eyelid area.
+- Avoid contact lenses during treatment or flare-ups as using contact lenses increases bacteria in the eye and eyelid area.

-- Doctors may prescribe a low-dose, oral antibiotic such as Doxycycline.
+- Doctors may prescribe a low-dose, oral antibiotic.

 - Application of a medicated eye drop, such as an antibiotic ointment if the above still does not resolve your issues.

 What is Anterior Blepharitis?